-Photographer Steven Spence chased the aurora borealis, or Northern Lights in Iceland and got some fantastic photos of them.
+Photographer Steven Spence chased the aurora borealis, or Northern Lights in Iceland and got some fantastic photos.
 Find out how he did it.

 For night’s swift dragons cut the clouds full fast,